Ventajou/Nitrate/README.md

 	no3 setup

 It will take a little while because the Orchard source code is downloaded and compiled.
-But once done, you'll have an Orchard environment ready for setup.
+But once done, you'll have an Orchard environment ready for customization.

+For development, keep using the normal Orchard solution file in Visual Studio: `.\Orchard\src\Orchard.sln` that's actually a symbolic link to the real file which has been copied under your source folder by Nitrate during the initial setup.
+To create modules and themes, use the Nitrate commands `create-modules` and `create-theme`, they call the corresponding Orchard codegen commands but they also move the files into your source folder and automatically create symlinks.

 File Organization
 ---